 Trap bar deadliftThe trap bar (also known as the Hex Bar) may be the greatest innovation in the strength-training world in the last few decades.
 It was originally founded by the powerlifter Al Gerard.
-His aim was to figure out way to train around a lower back injury.
+His aim was to figure out a way to train around a lower back injury.
 Since then, the trap bar has allowed thousands of people who have lower back issues or poor mobility to pull heavy weight off the ground.

 Since the conventional deadlift with a straight bar requires a good distance from the axis of rotation (the hips), much of the lower back shoulders the load in the pull.
-This is a no go for the lifter who has lower back problems.
+This is a no-go for the lifter who has lower back problems.

-The conventional pull also requires a solid set up which demands mobility in the ankles, hips, and thoracic spine.
+The conventional pull also requires a solid set up which demands mobility in the ankles, hips and thoracic spine.
 Some lifters new to the iron simply cannot get down in a structural position with any integrity.

 Since the trap bar is designed for the lifter to step inside, rather than setting up behind it, the lever is shortened and the axis of rotation is reduced.
 This means less force on the lower back.
-The trap bar also offers a more natural set up position that new lifters can adopt easily.
+The trap bar also offers a more natural set up position that new lifters can adapt to easily.
 The trap bar deadlift requires less technical teaching than the conventional straight bar pull.

 Goblet squatPopularized by Dan John, the goblet squat is an awesome movement for those who want to learn how to squat properly.
-If the bar hurts your back or if you lack the mobility to front squat, the goblet squat is a no brainer.
+If the bar hurts your back or if you lack the mobility to front squat, the goblet squat is a no-brainer.

 Oh, and don't view the goblet squat as a sissy move for beginners either.
 If you don't believe me, find yourself a 100 lb dumbbell, and do 10x10 on the goblet squat with 60 seconds of rest between sets.